aperezdc/ngx-fancyindex/README.rst

 The Fancy Index module makes possible the generation of file listings, like the built-in `autoindex <http://wiki.nginx.org/NginxHttpAutoindexModule>`__ module does, but adding a touch of style.
-This is possible because the module module allows a certain degree of customization of the generated content:
+This is possible because the module allows a certain degree of customization of the generated content:

 * Custom headers.
 Either local or stored remotely.
 * Custom footers.
 Either local or stored remotely.